Jacob Zuma Fast Facts

 1990 - At the ANC's first Regional Congress in KwaZulu-Natal province, Zuma is elected chairperson of the Southern Natal region and takes a leading role in fighting violence in the region.
 This results in peace accords between the ANC and the Inkatha Freedom Party.

-December 1994 - He is elected as the National Chairperson of the ANC.
+December 1994 - Is elected as the National Chairperson of the ANC.

 1997-2007 - Deputy President of the ANC.